Russborough House

 Russborough House is one of Ireland’s most celebrated Georgian Palladian estates.
 Designed by the German‑born architect Richard Castle for Joseph Leeson, 1st Earl of Milltown, the mansion was built between 1741 and 1755 and now sits on a 200‑acre demesne that stretches between Blessington and Ballymore Eustace in County Wicklow.
 The house’s long, symmetrical façade, Doric and Corinthian columns, and the pair of heraldic lions at the foot of the granite steps make an immediate impression, while the interior dazzles with elaborate stucco ceilings crafted by the Lafranchini brothers.

-Beyond the architecture, Russborough is renowned for its private art collection – the Beit Collection – which includes works by Claude‑Joseph Vernet, Gainsborough, Goya, and a rare Vermeer.
-The estate also offers a maze, a bird‑of‑prey centre, woodland and lake walks, a walled garden, a playground, and a café, making it a perfect day‑out for families, art lovers and history enthusiasts alike.
+Beyond the architecture, Russborough is renowned for its private art collection – the Beit Collection – which includes works by Claude‑Joseph Vernet, Gainsborough, Goya and a rare Vermeer.
+The estate also offers a maze, a bird‑of‑prey centre, woodland and lake walks, a walled garden, a playground, a café, and a range of craft workshops, making it a perfect day‑out for families, art lovers and history enthusiasts alike.

 History